salahudeenofficial/vtryon2_triton/microservices/DETAILED_IMPLEMENTATION_PLAN.md

 - ✅ Model sharing strategy decided
 - ✅ Master config document created

-### Phase 3 Complete When:
+### Phase 3 Complete When (VastAI):
+- ✅ Repository cloned on VastAI
-- ✅ Models downloaded/copied to shared location
+- ✅ Models downloaded to shared location on VastAI
+- ✅ ComfyUI setup on VastAI
 - ✅ All model files accessible
+- ✅ Service code copied to model directories

-### Phase 4-5 Complete When:
+### Phase 4 Complete When (VastAI):
-- ✅ Triton repository structure created
+- ✅ Model template created
-- ✅ All models in shared location
+- ✅ All Python backend models (model.py) implemented
-- ✅ All config.pbtxt files created
+- ✅ Ensemble config created
-- ✅ All configs use extracted data (no guessing)
+- ✅ All code in place for Triton

-### Phase 6 Complete When:
+### Phase 5 Complete When (VastAI):
-- ✅ All Python backend models implemented
-- ✅ All models tested individually
+- ✅ Triton server running on VastAI
-- ✅ All models work with Triton
+- ✅ All individual models tested and working

-### Phase 7-8 Complete When:
-- ✅ Ensemble model works
+- ✅ Ensemble model tested and working
-- ✅ Performance matches expectations
+- ✅ Performance testing completed
-- ✅ No configuration changes needed

-### Phase 9 Complete When:
+### Phase 6 Complete When (VastAI):
+- ✅ Dockerfile created
-- ✅ Docker image built and tested
+- ✅ Docker image built and tested on VastAI
-- ✅ Deployment scripts ready
-- ✅ Documentation complete
+- ✅ Container runs successfully

-### Phase 8 Complete When:
+### Phase 7 Complete When (VastAI):
+- ✅ All testing complete
-- ✅ Deployed on VastAI
+- ✅ Documentation created
-- ✅ All tests passing
+- ✅ Deployment results documented
-- ✅ Performance verified
+- ✅ Ready for production use

 ---